ktbyers/netmiko/CONTRIBUTING.md

 Poetry (version 1.x.y)
 ```

-Use Poetry to install Netmiko dependencies including the development dependencies.
-Note, this will also create a virtual environment located in .venv.
+#### Use Poetry to install Netmiko dependencies

+This will also create a virtual environment located in .venv.

 ```
 # From the base of the Netmiko repository (the directory should contain the pyproject.toml file).